2007 Family Circle Cup

 The 2007 Family Circle Cup was the 35th edition of the Family Circle Cup.
-This WTA Tier I Event was held at the Family Circle Tennis Center in Charleston, South Carolina, United States.
+This WTA Tier I Event was played on outdoor clay courts at the Family Circle Tennis Center in Charleston, South Carolina, United States.

-Jelena Janković, who had already propelled herself to #2 in the WTA race, consolidated her position with her first win in a Tier I tournament.
+Second-seeded Jelena Janković, who had already propelled herself to No. 2 in the WTA race, consolidated her position with her first win in a Tier I tournament.